AriFordsham/GHCWiki/building/running-tests/performance-tests.md

 # Performance Tests

-The test suit contains a number of performance tests included as part of a normal run of the test suit.
+The test suite contains a number of performance tests included as part of a normal run of the test suite.
 Performance tests measure some metric (e.g. number of bytes allocated) of ghc or generated code, then compares that metric to some baseline value.
 Tests will fail if the measured metric is not within some tolerance percentage of the baseline value.
 If you'd like to add your own test, then see [adding performance Tests](building/running-tests/adding#performance-tests).
-To simply run the test suit see [Running the Testsuite](building/running-tests/running) and specifically [here](building/running-tests/running#performance-test-baselines) for establishing performance test baselines.
+To simply run the test suite, see [Running the Testsuite](building/running-tests/running) and specifically [here](building/running-tests/running#performance-test-baselines) for establishing performance test baselines.

 See [here](/performance/tests) for notes on the original proposal.